Understanding the vote: New AP survey debuts Nov. 6

 WASHINGTON (AP) — The Associated Press will debut a new survey of the nation’s electorate for Tuesday’s midterms that aims to more accurately capture the story of how Americans voted and why.

 The launch of AP VoteCast is the largest change in the way final information about voters’ choices is collected by media organizations since CBS News first conducted an exit poll in 1972.
-The AP’s leaders say their decision to break away from the traditional exit polls is rooted in long-standing concerns about the accuracy of those surveys.
+The AP’s leaders say their decision to break away from the traditional exit polls is rooted in longstanding concerns about the accuracy of those surveys.

 “These results will be scrutinized and analyzed by academicians in the months after the midterms,” Gary Pruitt, CEO of The Associated Press, said of the seven-figure project.
 “And so, the tale will be told.”

 VoteCast is conducted by NORC at the University of Chicago for AP and Fox News.
-Both AP and Fox were members of the National Election Poll that has for decades conducted the exit poll.
+Both AP and Fox were members of the National Election Pool that has for decades conducted the exit poll.

 Most Read Business Stories